The Potential of Coordinated Gravitational-Wave Followup for Improving Kilonova Detection Prospects: Lessons from GW190425: Analysis and Results

 \cite{nicholl_models} provide an analytic 2D kilonova model that assumes a three-component ejecta: one component is the ``tidal ejecta'' in the equatorial region and a second is the ``polar ejecta'' concentrated in the polar region.
 For both components, a blackbody is assumed.
 The third component is from GRB-shocked material in a ``cocoon'' around the polar region \citep{Nakar_grb_cocoon}.
 The model parameters relate directly to the GW-measured binary system chirp mass $\mathcal{M}$ and mass ratio $q$, and to neutron star (NS) equation of state parameters, such as the NS maximum theoretical mass $M_{TOV}$.
 These are used to calculate the mass $M_{ej}$, velocity $v_{k}$, and the opacity ${\kappa_{ej}}$ of each ejecta component corresponding to three opacity regimes: the ``red'' high opacity (low $Y_{e}$) tidal ejecta, the ``blue'' low opacity (high $Y_{e}$) polar ejecta, and the intermediate-opacity ``purple'' ejecta.
-The blue and red opacities are assumed to be $\kappa_{ej,blue}=0.5\ cm^{2}/g$ and $\kappa_{ej,red}=10\ cm^{2}/g$, respectively.
+The blue and red opacities are assumed to be $\kappa_{ej,blue}=0.5$ cm$^{2}$/g and $\kappa_{ej,red}=10$ cm$^{2}$/g, respectively.
 The asymmetry of the ejecta is parameterized by the opening angle around the poles ${\theta_{open}}$, which separates the polar ejecta and the tidal ejecta, and the opening angle of the shocked cocoon ${\theta_{cocoon}}$.
 Finally, the observer's viewing angle ${\theta}$ and the host hydrogen column density $N_H$ are taken as parameters as well.
 The model is implemented in the Modular Open Source Fitter for Transients ({\tt{MOSFiT}}; \citealt{mosfit}), which can be used to generate light curves in various bands.
-We generate an ensemble of models, using the binary parameters $\mathcal{M}$ and $q$ from \cite{gw190425}.
-For the rest of the parameters, we sample 100 realizations of the ensemble from the prior distributions that \cite{nicholl_models} used for their GW170817 kilonova fit (which included three fixed parameters, as we repeat here).
+We generate an ensemble of models, using the binary parameters $\mathcal{M}$ and $q$ from \cite{gw190425} inferred for two cases based on the spin of the neutron stars prior to merger: (1) low spin ($\chi<0.05$, where $\chi={cS}$/${\left(Gm^2\right)}$ is the dimensionless spin parameter, with $c$ the speed of light, $S$ the spin angular momentum magnitude and $m$ the mass, for each component), and (2) allowing for high spin ($\chi<0.89$).
+The enhancement of blue ejecta due to magnetically driven winds is set to $\alpha=1.0$ (no enhancement), as the remnant mass is expected to lead to a prompt collapse \citep{nicholl_kn_mosfit}.
+For the rest of the parameters, we sample 100 realizations of the ensemble (for each of the low and high spin cases) from the prior distributions that \cite{nicholl_models} used for their GW170817 kilonova fit (which included three fixed parameters, as we repeat here).
 The full set of parameters and the values used are described in Table \ref{tab:mosfit_priors}.
-These parameters produce a blue kilonova ejecta component with $M_{ej,blue}=0.00154\pm0.00036M_{\odot}$, and $v_{k,blue}=0.1513\pm0.0024c$, a red ejecta component with $M_{ej,red}=0.0426\pm0.0047M_{\odot}$, and $v_{k,red}=0.2586\pm0.0024c$, and a purple ejecta component with $M_{ej,purple}=0.0235\pm0.00036M_{\odot}$, $v_{k,purple}=0.0485\pm0.0011c$, and $\kappa_{ej,purple}\simeq5.6\ cm^{2}/g$.
-The total mass ejected of $M_{ej}=0.0676\pm0.0045M_{\odot}$ has a mean opacity of $\kappa_{ej}=7.95\pm0.21\ cm^{2}/g$, making the light curves bluer and more luminous overall than the \cite{kasen_models} ones.
+The Ejecta parameters for all models are summarized in Table \ref{tab:model_results}.